julien-lafont/protoless/docs/src/main/tut/message.md

 # Encode & decode protobuf messages

-Encoders and Decoders for protobuf messages can be created if 2 differents ways:
+Encoders and Decoders for protobuf Messages can be created in 3 different ways:
- - `Fully Automatic derivation`: encoders & decoders will automatically be derived from your models.
+ - [Fully Automatic derivation](#fully-automatic-derivation): encoders & decoders will automatically be derived from your models.
 All the fields in the proto schema **must** be numbered consecutively starting from one.
- - `Semi-automatic derivation` (**recommended**): you have to derive an encoder/decoder for each case class involved in protobuf serialization.
+ - [Semi-automatic derivation](#semi-automatic-derivation) (**recommended**): you have to derive an encoder/decoder for each case class involved in protobuf serialization.
 You can derive with automatic field numbering, or configure a specific mapping.
+ - [Hand-crafted encoders/decoders](#hand-crafted-encodersdecoders): you have the freedom to compose your own encoders/decoders using existing bricks.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/raphael/2.2.7/raphael.min.js"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/flowchart/1.6.6/flowchart.min.js"></script>